 The Board of Trustees may take action at any regular or special meeting enter into agreements with insurance companies for such liability insurance coverage, including coverage for personal injury, property damage and any other liability, as the Board shall from time to time approve.

 The principal officers of the Association shall be President and Vice-President, each of whom shall be elected by the Board of Trustees.
 Such other executives as may be deemed necessary may be elected or appointed by the Board of Trustees.

 SECTION 2.
 ELECTION AND TERM OF OFFICE

-The officers of the Association shall be elected annually by the Board of Trustees at the fall meeting prior to the annual meeting.
+The officers of the Association shall be elected annually by the Board of Trustees at the fall meeting prior to the Annual Meeting.
 Affiliate members (Category3) are not eligible to serve as a chapter officer.
-They begin their term in office at the annual meeting, and shall serve a term of one (1) year.
-President may serve again upon election provided that one or more years have elapsed since his/her last term as President.
-The outgoing President shall automatically fill the Past-President’s seat on the ISTMA Board.
+They begin their term in office at the Annual Meeting, and shall serve a term of one (1) year.
+Officers would be eligible to be re-elected to serve on the Board following their term as Immediate Past President.

 Any officer, agent or executive elected or appointed by the Board of Trustees may be removed by a two-thirds (2/3) vote of the Board of Trustees whenever, in its judgment, the best interests of the Association would be served thereby, but such removal shall be without prejudice to the contract rights, if any, of the persons so removed.